-When Marilyn Stowe wanted to sell realise her investment in the UK’s largest family law firm, Stowe Family Law, which she had built up over 30 years, passing it to the management team was the best option for everyone.
+When Steve, Graham and Sue Fudge wanted to sell the biscuit business that had been in their family for 100 years, passing it to their management team was the best option for everyone.

-Marilyn Stowe was able to successfully exit at the right time and be sure her legacy was protected.
-Following the management buyout (MBO) in February 2017, Stowe Family Law continues to thrive under the leadership of Charles Hartwell with a great team offering exceptional service and Marilyn knows it’s in safe hands.
+They were able to successfully exit at the right time and be sure their legacy was protected.
+Following the management buyout in April, Thomas J Fudge’s continues to flourish under their experienced team and the family know it’s in safe hands.

 But overall, MBOs seem to be in decline.
 Over the last ten years, the percentage of private equity deals classified as MBOs has dropped from 24% to 8% - from 247 in 1996 to 66 in 2015.
 The value of these deals has also been in decline: MBOs made up 56% of the value of private equity deals in the UK, and in 2015 it had fallen to 34%.*